Chromatic Aberration: What is it and How to Avoid it

 Step 3.
 Turn it on the ‘Remove Chromatic Aberrations’ checkbox.
 Then select your ‘Lens profile’ if Lightroom doesn’t choose or select your specific model.

-Once you complete these steps, zoom at your image and look if the problem is fixed.
-This simple process, will correct the chromatic aberration in the most images.
-You can also use same process in Camera Raw before open your image in Photoshop.
+Once you complete these steps, zoom on your image and look if the problem is fixed.
+This simple process will correct most images.
+You can also use the same process in Camera Raw before opening your image in Photoshop.

 If still, some chromatic aberration is visible in your image after that, move to the next steps.